WuerthPhoenix/tornado/executor/smart_monitoring_check_result/README.md

 and/or a service, except:
 - `object_type`

 The __service__ key is optional.
-When it is included in the action payload, the executor will execute the `process check results` call to set the status of a service; otherwise, it will set the one of a host.
+When it is included in the action payload, the executor will invoke the `process check results` call to set the status of a service; otherwise, it will set the one of a host.

 An example of a valid Tornado Action is to set the status of the service `myhost|myservice`: